institution/mpskit/README.md

 mpskit
 ======

-Microprose mads engine file format decoder/encoder for Rex Nebular and other games.
+Microprose madspack file format decoder/encoder for Rex Nebular and other games.

 Version 0.9.1